cgkineo/adapt-nudge/README.md

 In addition to drawing user attention to page-level progress and prompting the user to scroll, the extension also helps users become familiar with trickle.
 After a period of inactivity, if the trickle button is visible then the user will receive a nudge.
 Clicking the 'X' will dismiss the trickle nudge and it will not show again.

 Once the page is completed Nudge changes to the 'complete' mode.
 After a period of inactivity the extension will draw the user's attention to the navigation back button by annotating it with a nudge.
 The user can dimiss the back button reminder by clicking the 'X' and the nudge will not show again.
+N.B. the completion nudge can be positioned to an element other than the navigation back button.
+See `_completionNudgeTarget` in the Page level configuration.

 N.B. completing a component signifies that the user is actively engaging with the learning and therefore resets the timer.
 Naturally, when the user scrolls through the content this action also resets the timer.